President – Kelly Gorman | firstname.lastname@example.org

 Webmaster – Nickole Medel | email@example.com

 Hey all!
 My name is Nickole Medel and I am a junior here at the College.
 I am a Psychology major and a Dance minor, but I hope to go to law school once I graduate.
 I joined HOPE during my freshman year because I learned what the group did and I knew I just had to be a part of it!
 I am in the Sexual Health branch of HOPE and I love talking about sexual health as well as overall wellness with others.
-I am also a member of Kappa Alpha Theta, Pointe Blank Dance Company, and the Mock Trial team.
+I am also a member of a social sorority, Pointe Blank Dance Company, and the Mock Trial team.
 I am usually everywhere and anywhere so feel free to come up to me or email me at anytime with questions about HOPE, health, or anything!

 Advisor – Sarah Menefee | firstname.lastname@example.org